Marc026/301-A0/README.md

     What executables would I find in the run configuration dropdown menu?
 (1 points)

-   > Your answer here.
+   > hello_world and hello_test

 7. Will the Catch2 tests run if you haven't implemented `Box.cpp`?
 (1 point)

-   > Your answer here.
+   > No

 8. Should you add all the unversioned files when committing?
 (1 point)

-   > Your answer here.
+   > No

 9. How often should you commit your assignment?
 (1 point)

-   > Your answer here
+   > As often as you can/Whenever a new function works

 10. If you commit without pushing, will it still send the changes to the online github repository?
 (1 point)

-   > Your answer here
+   > No

 11. How often should you push your repository?
 (1 point)

-   > Your answer here
+   > As often as you can/Whenever a new function works

 12. Suppose you read the following precondition/postcondition for a Path
      object: